vyomasystems-lab/challenges-HARSHIL156/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in 4-bit inputs *a* and *b* and gives 5-bit output *sum*
+The test drives inputs to the Design Under Test (mux module here) which takes 5 bit selection line and 2 bit 32 input lines with 2 bit

 The values are assigned to the input port using
 ```